 3. Air Conditioner Smells Musty

-Individuals who call us regarding this issue usually share their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also referred to as dirty sock syndrome, this smell is frequently linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in climates where you need heating at night and during the morning before transitioning to cooling during the afternoon.
+People who contact us to report this issue frequently say their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also referred to as dirty sock syndrome, this smell is frequently created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most common in climates where you turn on heating at night and during the morning before switching to cooling later in the day.

-The best method for preventing dirty sock syndrome is to frequently get a new air filter and schedule routine air conditioning maintenance with Fairfield Heating & Cooling.
-We’ll keep the evaporator coil clean and the drainage system unclogged, as excess water can also create nasty odors.
+The best approach for preventing dirty sock syndrome is to routinely change your air filter and schedule yearly air conditioning maintenance with Fairfield Heating & Cooling.
+We’ll keep the evaporator coil clean and the drainage system unblocked, since standing water can also lead to unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a strong, vinegar-like odor, it can be the result of several situations, like:
+If you are dealing with air conditioner mildew smell or an acidic, vinegar-like odor, it can be the result of several situations, such as: